maiskt/hackathon.github.io/01-Identifying-Charcteristics.Rmd

 Other variables

-Each individual survey dataset also includes the following variables
+Each individual survey dataset also includes the following variables:

-# UR
+## UR

 Type of place residence where the respondent resides as either urban or rural.